Nathan Rees: Minister for Water Utilities and Minister for Emergency Services

+Rees was elected to the New South Wales Legislative Assembly on 24 March 2007.
+He was almost immediately promoted to cabinet, becoming Minister for Emergency Services and Minister for Water Utilities on 2 April 2007.

 As Minister for Water Utilities, Rees was responsible for implementing the $1.9 billion Sydney Desalination Plant at Kurnell, and the proposed Tillegra Dam in the Hunter Region.

 At the time Rees was appointed Minister for Water Utilities, Sydney was experiencing extreme drought conditions requiring transfer of water from the Shoalhaven River to Sydney and the imposition of water restrictions.

 The construction of the controversial Sydney Desalination Plant to prepare Sydney for future droughts was completed whilst Rees was Minister.
 The project came in $60 million under budget and doubled the initial capacity.
 Contracts were also entered into to provide for the powering of the desalination plant through renewable sources.